 The guidance is not prescriptive; it provides an idea of the type of control measures that might be included, where appropriate, in associated fieldwork or travel risk assessments.
 This guidance does not cover specific activities that you might be doing whilst working away from site; you should address these issues in your task risk assessments.

 Take time to learn about your destination.
 Try to understand the culture and expected behaviours and any rules that might be unusual.
 Understanding and following dress and behaviour codes can help you avoid causing offence or drawing unnecessary or unwanted attention.

 The FCO website provides up to date travel advice for specific destinations.
 This includes location -specific advice detailing local laws, customs and traditions.
 The FCO website also specific advice and guidance for LGBTQ+ travellers and female travellers.

 You could also subscribe to the FCO’s information service to receive “live” travel updates both before and during your trip.
 It would also be helpful to identify the closest British Embassy or Consulate should you require assistance whilst overseas.

-Remember if you are travelling to a location where the FCO recommend against travel then this must be authorised by the University Secretary’s Office.
-You should also contact the University’s Insurance Manager to ensure any required cover is in place.
+Remember if you are travelling to a location where the FCO recommend against travel then this must be authorised by the Department of Policy, Planning and Compliance You should also contact the University’s Insurance Manager to ensure any required cover is in place.